-Alternatively energy sources can potentially help fulfill the acute energy demand and sustain economic growth in many regions of the world.
-Bioenergy is begining to gain importance in the global fight to prevent climate change.
+Alternatively, energy sources can potentially help fulfill the acute energy demand and sustain economic growth in many regions of the world.
+Bioenergy is beginning to gain importance in the global fight to prevent climate change.
 The scope for exploiting organic waste as a source of energy is not limited to direct incineration or burning refuse-derived fuels.
 Biogas, biofuels and woody biomass are other forms of energy sources that can be derived from organic waste materials.
 These biomass energy sources have significant potential in the fight against climate change.
-Recently, there are many studies on modern biomass energy technology systems published (Cihan, et al., 2009, and Bhutto, et al., 2011).
+Recently, there are many studies on modern biomass energy technology systems published (Bhutto, Bazmi, Zahwdi 2011; Cihan G, Dursun, Bora, Erkan 2009).